icopy-site/awesome/docs/awesome/awesome-qt.md

   - Some Lesser Known Qt Tools and Commands [[1](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-1), [2](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-2), [3](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-3), [4](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-4), [5](https://www.ics.com/blog/some-lesser-known-qt-tools-and-commands-part-5)] - You don't find hidden gems by staying on the beaten path.
   - [Using Self-Signed Certificates in Qt Code](https://www.ics.com/blog/using-self-signed-certificates-qt-code) - Trust nobody.
   - [Integrating C++ with QML](https://www.ics.com/blog/integrating-c-qml) - Talk to your scripting language.
 That's what it's there for.
-  - Qt and OpenGL: Loading a 3D Model with Open Asset Import Library (https://github.com/JesseTG/awesome-qt/blob/master/Assimp) [[1](https://www.ics.com/blog/qt-and-opengl-loading-3d-model-open-asset-import-library-assimp), [2](https://www.ics.com/blog/qt-and-opengl-loading-3d-model-open-asset-import-library-assimp-part-2)] - https://github.com/JesseTG/awesome-qt/blob/master/Assimp supports a lot of different model types; these articles will help you support all of them.
+  - Qt and OpenGL: Loading a 3D Model with Open Asset Import Library (Assimp) [[1](https://www.ics.com/blog/qt-and-opengl-loading-3d-model-open-asset-import-library-assimp), [2](https://www.ics.com/blog/qt-and-opengl-loading-3d-model-open-asset-import-library-assimp-part-2)] - Assimp supports a lot of different model types; these articles will help you support all of them.
   - [What's new in Qt 5: QStandardPaths](https://www.ics.com/blog/whats-new-qt-5-qstandardpaths) - This feature's been around for a few years, but it's still useful enough to warrant an entry on this list.
   - [What's New in Qt 5.2: QCommandLineParser](https://www.ics.com/blog/whats-new-qt-52-qcommandlineparser) - Another oldie, but still a goodie.
 - [Woboq](https://woboq.com/blog) - Another software consulting firm that also contributes code to Qt.
 They seem to specialize in Qt's core architecture.